Selena Gomez Says She’s Been Bullied And Felt Lost At ’13 Reasons Why’ Premiere

 A post shared by Selena Gomez (@selenagomez) on

-Has anyone watching Selena Gomez’s 13 Reasons Why yet?
+Has anyone watched Selena Gomez’s 13 Reasons Why yet?
 Comment below!

 [Featured Image by Mike Coppola/Staff/Getty Images]